Peartree Green

-Peartree Green is an open space on high ground on the east bank of the River Itchen in Southampton.
-A 16/17th century building, Peartree House, still stands, though is today concealed by private housing.
+Peartree Green is an open space on high ground on the east bank of the River Itchen in Southampton, in the ceremonial county of Hampshire, England.
+A 16th/17th century building, Peartree House, still stands, though is today concealed by private housing.
 The house and the green take their name from a pear tree that grew near the parish church.
 Some of the original open space has been built on, but a large proportion remains as a recreational area.
-It contains a church and the remains of a boarding school.
+It contains a church and two former schools.
 It overlooks the River Itchen to St Mary's Church in Southampton.

 Geography

 Peartree Green adjoins the districts of Woolston, Bitterne, Sholing and Merryoak within the city of Southampton.
 It overlooks the River Itchen to St Mary's Church in Southampton.

 History

 Francis Mylles, M.P. for Winchester from 1588 to 1593, built Peartree House in the late 16th century, using stone from Bitterne Manor which had previously been used by the Romans at their settlement at Clausentum.
-Captain Richard Smith, former governor of Calshot Castle lived at Peartree House from approximately 1617.
+Captain Richard Smith, former governor of Calshot Castle, lived at Peartree House from around 1617.